 The HTA Programme funds research about the clinical and cost effectiveness and broader impact of healthcare treatments and tests for those who plan, provide or receive care in the NHS.
 HTA research is undertaken where some evidence already exists to show that a technology can be effective and this needs to be compared to the current standard NHS intervention to see which works best.

-The term ‘health technology’ can cover any intervention used in the treatment, prevention or diagnosis of disease.
-This could mean research evaluating for example, devices, procedures, drugs, settings of care or screening, provided the study outcomes lead to findings that have the potential to be of direct benefit to NHS patients.
+Research can evaluate any intervention used in the treatment, prevention or diagnosis of disease, provided the study outcomes lead to findings that have the potential to be of direct benefit to NHS patients.

 The researcher-led workstream offers researchers the opportunity to submit proposals on topics or research questions within the programme’s remit.